sonos/torch-to-nnef/README.md

     debug_bundle_path=Path("./debug.tgz"), # if end with tgz will be archived else folder will be created
     # debug_bundle_path is generated only if tract IO is not valid

-    renaming_scheme="numeric", # name NNEF variable in a concise way for readability
+    renaming_scheme="natural_verbose",
-    # other possible choice with "natural_verbose" is as close as possible
+    # Possible choices variables naming schemes are:
-    # to nn.Module exported variable naming
+    # - "raw": Taking variable names from traced graph debugName directly
-    # the renaming_scheme is only useful if you intend to read generated
+    # - "natural_verbose": that try to provide nn.Module exported variable naming consistency
-    # NNEF format else do not set it
+    # - "numeric": that try to be as concise as possible

     dynamic_axes={"input": {2: "S"}}, # follow onnx export convention with additional constraint
     # that named dimension need to be single letter symbol (due to tract spec)